 The key audit matters How our audit addressed the key audit matter Key audit matter description Principal Audit Procedures 1.
 Capital Work In Progress (CWIP) Rs.
-22298 lakhs (Refer Note 5 to the Consolidated Financials) Principal Audit Procedures performed

-Since the amount included and the expenditure incurred during the year was of substantial nature, it has been considered as key audit matter, so as to confirm proper accounting, compliance with the INDAS 16, controls and monitoring procedure for capitalization of CWIP.
+22298 lakhs (Refer Note 5 to the Consolidated Financials) Principal Audit Procedures performed Since the amount included and the expenditure incurred during out riduit procedureo mondaed the fonothing. the year was of substantial nature, it has been considered as key audit matter, so as to confirm proper accounting, compliance with the INDAS 16, controls and monitoring procedure for i.
+We visited the site physically to verify the progress of the development of the facilities undertaken as per the contracts. capitalization of CWIP. ii.

-Out Audit procedures included the following:

-- .
-We visited the site physically to verify the progress of the development of the facilities undertaken as per the contracts. - i.
 We reviewed the management's procedure to review the periodic progress of the contracts and certification of the jobs carried out by the project management consultants for capital work in progress, based on the running bills submitted by the contractors.